 I. Academic Success

-First Year Experience promotes academic success through our first-year seminar University Studies 100: Foundations for College Success and Lifelong Learning and Self-Development, (which satisfies General Education (GE) Area E: Life-Long Learning and Self-Development), advising services, early alert probation program, academic field trips and other activities designed to provide new students with everything they need for the best possible start to college life.
+First Year Experience promotes academic success through our first-year seminar University Studies 100: Foundations for College Success and Lifelong Learning and Self-Development, (which satisfies General Education (GE) Area E: Life-Long Learning and Self-Development), advising services, early alert probation program, common core readings, and other activities designed to provide new students with everything they need for the best possible start to college life.

 II.
 Campus Involvement